By: JoJo Yang, MD & Courtney J. Wusthoff MD, MS, FAAP

 What causes cerebral palsy?

+Many children diagnosed with cerebral palsy may not have any known risk factors.
 There are different reasons a child may develop cerebral palsy, including:

 Medical problems during pregnancy or around the time a baby is born.